-Pacific Institute of Technology complies with the Family Educational Rights and Privacy Act (FERPA) of 1974 which is designed to protect the students’ rights with regard to educational records maintained by the institution.
+Pacific College of Technology complies with the Family Educational Rights and Privacy Act (FERPA) of 1974 which is designed to protect the students’ rights with regard to educational records maintained by the institution.
 Under FERPA, a student has the following rights:

 1. The right to inspect and review the student’s educational record within 45 days of the day the College receives a